How To Format An Image For Amazon Using Photoshop

 Switch the crop tool by pressing C or selecting it from the menu.
 Set the proportions to 1 X 1, unconstrained.
 This will allow us to keep a square and crop in.
 Go as close to the product as you want.
 If you go too close you may crop out the shadow, but if your crop is too wide it may make the product look too small in Amazon.

-The compression isn't as important for Amazon, as load speed is not a factor.
-It's good to take a look at the comparison and save for the web.
-Pick a compression that works best for the image without degrading it.
+The compression isn’t as important for Amazon, as load speed is not a factor.
+It’s good to take a look a the comparison in save for web and pick a compression that works best for the image without degrading it.

-Make sure to resize it in Image Size at the bottom to 2000px X 2000px.
+Make sure to resize it in Image Size at the bottom to 3000px X 3000px.
+You can also set it to 2000px if you’d like a wider zoom.

 Mission complete.
-Feel free to write comments at the bottom & I'll be happy to answer them.
+Feel free to let us know if you have any questions on this process and we’ll be happy to answer them.